Why is Ferris State University launching its first-ever comprehensive campaign now?

 The Institute for Mobile Health and Technology is a collaborative initiative between the Colleges of Health Professions, Pharmacy and Optometry which will improve health care delivery and serve the holistic health needs of local and regional communities, particularly in rural areas, and provide students with access to interprofessional education, research and practice.
 A major component of the institute is a mobile health clinic that will provide health screenings and community education across Northern Michigan.

-A Criminal Justice Training Center in the College of Education and Human Services will integrate smart classroom technology, industry-inspired curriculum and adaptive technology, along with contract training for a variety of public agencies.
+A Criminal Justice Training Center in the College of business will integrate smart classroom technology, industry-inspired curriculum and adaptive technology, along with contract training for a variety of public agencies.

-Enhanced Summer Undergraduate Research and Creativity Grants and Fellowships for students in the College of Arts and Sciences will provide them with real-world, hands-on experience that accelerates their progress toward degree completion and makes them top candidates for employment.
+Enhanced Summer Undergraduate Research and Creativity Grants and Fellowships for students in the College of Arts, Sciences, and Education will provide them with real-world, hands-on experience that accelerates their progress toward degree completion and makes them top candidates for employment.

 Increased Scholarship Support for Michigan College of Optometry doctoral students will help them complete their studies and create a distinct, competitive advantage for MCO in attracting and retaining the best doctoral candidates in the future.